Dahus/Locator-Inside/README.md

 ## Requirements

-- Blender 4.0 or newer
+- Blender 5.0 or newer
+- Tested on Blender 5.0 and 5.1

 ## License